5 Best Food Tours in Kyoto

 After we had had lots of food at the market, we headed out around the Nakagyo area to see some local landmarks.
 We stopped at the Nishiki Tenmangu shrine, which is dedicated to the god of scholarship, and the tiny Takoyakushido Eifukuji Temple, which made for a cute little stop.

 We think that this tour is best for those who want to dive deep into the local cuisine and try some new things!
-The fact that it’s a mini sightseeing tour too also makes it a great introduction to Kyoto and a great choice for those who are short on time.
+The fact that it’s a mini sightseeing tour, too, also makes it a great introduction to Kyoto and a great choice for those short on time.
 It’s certainly an experience you won’t forget!

 4. Kyoto Foodie Night Tour